ATP-1010/starter-hugo-academic/content/publication/pets/pets.md

 ---
-  title: 'KERBNET: A QoE-aware Kernel-Based Backdoor Attack Framework'
+  title: 'TextMask: Prevent Authorship Attribution Leaking through Public Text Release via Data Poisoning'

   # Authors
   # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
   # and it will be replaced with their full name and linked to their profile.
   authors:
-    - Xueluan Gong
-    - Yanjiao Chen
-    - Huayang Huang
-    - Weihan Kong
-    - Ziyao Wang
+    - ZIyao Wang
-    - Qian Wang
+    - Dongwon Lee
-    - Chao Shen
+    - Thai Le

   # Author notes (optional)
   #  author_notes: